Honda Campus All-Star Challenge: History

 Honda had Muse Cordero Chen, an advertising agency, do multiple focus groups in several major cities across the country to identify issues facing the African American community and their attitude towards Honda.
 One of the concerns they identified was African Americans wanted companies to be more responsive to the needs of their community, particularly with regards to education.
 Afterwards, education became a key element in Honda's advertising and public relations campaigns aimed at the African American audience.
 The agency helped Honda develop the Honda Campus All-Star challenge to help meet this need.

 In 1989 Honda proposed a program to the College Bowl Company for HBCUs.
 College Bowl created a program in which all 4-year degree-granting HBCUs are eligible to enroll teams, and all participating HBCUs receive grants.
 From 1990 to 1995, the national championship games were broadcast on BET.
 These televised competitions were hosted by Clint Holmes.
 The college bowl type of competition became popular in the 60's and 70's, but it was rarely if ever, that African Americans were even allowed to compete in these tournaments.
 The HCASC was the first opportunity for black students to publicly display their talents, and airing the finals on cable television gave them an even larger audience.

 Game format

 From 1990 to 1995, the competition format consisted of sectional matches that led up to televised National Championship games on BET.
 The current basic format was adopted in 1996, which abandoned the sectional games and the televising of games in favor of an all-encompassing 64-team National Championship Tournament (NCT) held each spring.
-From the 2010 to the 2019 season, only 48 teams qualified each year.
-In 2020 due to the COVID-19 pandemic the tournament was canceled.
-Since 2021, the format returned to a 64-team tournament.
+From the 2010 to the 2019 season, sectional qualifying tournaments resumed and the national tournament field was reduced to 48 teams.
+In 2020, due to the COVID-19 pandemic, the tournament was canceled; it was played online via Zoom in 2021 and 2022.
+In 2023, the in-person national tournament was restored with a 32-team field.